Gabriel-Bigelow/reddit-client/README.md

 To see a live deploy of this project, visit [Lurker](https://reddit-lurker.netlify.app/).

-Lurker is a multi-page application, built with the React library.
+Lurker is a single-page application, built with the React library.